Wall effects on pressure fluctuations in turbulent channel flow: Introduction

-\cite{Manceau_Wang_Laurence_2001a} have studied the wall-echo problem from the specific point-of-view of the so-called elliptic relaxation approach of \citet{Durbin_1993a}, which lumps together all wall-echo effects (both on pressure correlations and on dissipation-rate) into a single tensor, using 2-point correlations (in the physical space) from the \tsc{dns} data of \citet{Moser_Kim_Mansour_1999a}, at wall-friction Reynolds-number $Re_{\tau_w}=590$.
-Although that work \citep{Manceau_Wang_Laurence_2001a} focuses on elliptic relaxation, it does provide information on wall-echo.
-The method used, although related to classical work on wall pressure spectra \citep{Panton_Linebarger_1974a} in that it uses 2-point correlations in physical space, introduces wall-echo by an approximate method of images, one image-channel for the upper wall and another for the lower wall.
+\cite{Manceau_Wang_Laurence_2001a} have studied the wall-echo problem from the specific point-of-view of the so-called elliptic relaxation approach of \citet{Durbin_1993a}, which lumps together all wall-echo effects (both on pressure correlations and on dissipation-rate) into a single tensor.
+These authors \citep{Manceau_Wang_Laurence_2001a} used 2-point correlations (in the physical space) from the \tsc{dns} data of \citet{Moser_Kim_Mansour_1999a}, at wall-friction Reynolds-number $Re_{\tau_w}=590$.
+The method used, which is related to classical work on wall-pressure spectra \citep{Panton_Linebarger_1974a} in that it uses 2-point correlations in physical space, introduces wall-echo by an approximate method of images, one image-channel for the upper wall and another for the lower wall.
 Furthermore, \citet{Manceau_Wang_Laurence_2001a} neglect Stokes pressure.
 When analyzed under a formal Green's function framework, the approximation in the method of images used in \citet{Manceau_Wang_Laurence_2001a} is equivalent to using an approximate Green's function, instead of the exact one.
-Based on this approach we can evaluate the approximation error of the method of images.
+By comparison with the exact solution obtained in the present work it is possible to quantify the approximation error of the method of images.

-The comparative evaluation of different turbulence closures \citep{Patel_Rodi_Scheuerer_1985a, So_Lai_Zhang_Hwang_1991a, Demuren_Sarkar_1993a} is essential, not just for the purpose of choosing the best (alternatively eliminating the worse) models, but evenmore, especially in the case of second-moment closures, for evaluating different modelling strategies.
-This is particularly important for redistribution closures, because there exist several families of models \citep{Schiestel_2007a}, and many of these, especially models including near-wall effects \citep{So_Lai_Zhang_Hwang_1991a}, are often presented written in different tensorial bases \citep{Launder_Reece_Rodi_1975a, Gibson_Launder_1978a, Speziale_Sarkar_Gatski_1991a, So_Aksoy_Yuan_Sommer_1996a, Suga_2004a, Jakirlic_Eisfeld_JesterZurker_Kroll_2007a}.
-Contrary to the case of quasi-homogeneous turbulence, where it is known \citep{Speziale_Sarkar_Gatski_1991a, Ristorcelli_Lumley_Abid_1995a, Gerolymos_Lo_Vallet_2010a_news} that a polynomial representation basis of 8 tensors is sufficient for the representation of all known models, very little has been done for the development of representation bases in the inhomogeneous case \citep{Gerolymos_Sauret_Vallet_2004a}.